wolvi-lataniere/morpheus-serial/doc/blog.md

 You will also need some tools:
 - A soldering iron,
 - Some solder,
-- Some wires to connect everything.
+- Some wires to connect everything,
+- A multimeter to set your regulator voltage to 5V.

 Finally, on the software side, you need:
 - A [balenaCloud account](https://dashboard.balena-cloud.com),